 There are many great works on the war not in this volume, probably because an excerpt would not do them justice.
 I highly recommend A Bright Shining Lie (Neil Sheehan) for understanding how “body count” and “search and destroy” were the exact opposite of what counterinsurgency strategy should be, as told through an engaging biography of a deeply flawed veteran and intelligence officer named John Paul Vann.
 For the Vietnamese perspective, When Heaven and Earth Changed Places (Le Ly Hayslip), puts you in the shoes of a woman in Central Vietnam who simply wants to stay out of the line of fire.
 There are more books written by other Vietnamese authors recently, which is terrific, but I still go back to this one because it is such a simple premise and yet so universal.

-I can’t photograph this memoir by James Carroll, one of several he has written, because I borrowed a copy from my local library.
+I borrowed this memoir by James Carroll, one of several he has written, from my local library.
 Yours probably has it too.
 Its full title is An American Requiem: God, My Father, and the War that Came Between Us.
 As you can tell from the subtitle, this book is also partly a biography of his father, the founder of the Defense Intelligence Agency at the Pentagon.
 Carroll grew up an Air Force brat tooling around East and West Berlin in fast cars, then went to seminary and became a Catholic priest.
 (Not surprisingly, that is why I initially picked this up.
 Carroll took off his collar and was eventually granted a dispensation, and his more recent works, like The Truth at the Heart of the Lie, deal with the issues he sees with the priesthood as currently constituted.
 I recommend those too, as well as his latest fiction, The Cloister.)

-Carroll became an anti-war activist, and though he was not quite as important to the resistance as the Berrigan brothers, Daniel and Philip, but his bravery was not in doubt.
+Carroll became an anti-war activist, and though he was not quite as important to the resistance as the Berrigan brothers, Daniel and Philip, his bravery was not in doubt.
 He had a lot at stake in challenging his own family’s privilege, yet he did it.
 At his first Mass at an Air Force chapel on base, he made a statement against the use of napalm and Agent Orange—the bread and butter of the USAF during the war.
 I cringed as I read through this scene, and not because I don’t agree with Carroll.
 It was really uncomfortable, yet bold.

 What I also love about this memoir of the early period of the war is how clearly Carroll shows the complicity of the American Catholic Church, especially Archbishop Francis Cardinal Spellman, in the war.
 Spellman helped handpick President Diem, and even after Diem’s removal and assassination, he and his subordinates continued to support the war effort unquestioningly.
 One of Carroll’s first novels, The Prince of Peace, carries this Cold War loyalty as a big theme.